A Beginners Guide to Hitting the Slopes

 And there’s no catching an edge and getting whiplashed like there is in snowboarding.

-Of course, both have their pros and cons and each individual will find what works best for them, but when I head back to Perisher later this month, I’ll be skiing.
+Of course, both have their pros and cons and each individual will find what works best for them, but when I head back to Perisher, I’ll be skiing.

 What to take